 Each protective order issued under Tex.
 Fam.
-Code § 85.026(a), including a temporary ex parte order, must contain the following:
+Code § 85.026(a), including a temporary ex parte order, must contain the following in boldfaced type, capital letters, or underlined:

 "A PERSON WHO VIOLATES THIS ORDER MAY BE PUNISHED FOR CONTEMPT OF COURT BY A FINE OF AS MUCH AS \$500 OR BY CONFINEMENT IN JAIL FOR AS LONG AS SIX MONTHS, OR BOTH."